 Social welfare is worth some final comments.
-We must consider the situation before and after the auction.
+We must consider the situation before the auction and that after the auction.
 Firstly we note that if the auction is not void the welfare of the auctioneer can only increase since he succeeds in allocating a chore (at no cost) and so gets a benefit from the auction and suffers no loss of any kind.
 If, on the other hand, the auction is void the auctioneer fails in allocating the chore and may suffer the expenses needed to set up the auction mechanism.
 In this case he is worse off and so he has incentives to choose properly the bidders and in fixing properly the exclusion fee.

-As to the bidders we can analyze the situation from either the perspectives of the single bidder or from that of the whole set of the bidders.
+As to the bidders we can analyse the situation from two perspectives:

+- 1. from that of the single bidder, - 2. from that of the whole set of bidders.

-We can suppose that, before the auction starts, each b_i has a welfare measured as w_i and that every bidder is supposed to bid his true evaluation m_i of the chore.
-If we consider the single bidder we have1:
+We can suppose that, before the auction starts, the single bidder b_i has a welfare measured as w_i and that every bidder is supposed to bid his true evaluation m_i of the chore.
+If we consider the single bidder we have7: